ACCREDITATION & Affiliation

-Forge Theological Seminary is a Certified Training Center with the International Association of Biblical Counselors
+Forge Theological Seminary is a certified training center of the International Association of Biblical Counselors.

-Forge Theological Seminary has entered into an articulation agreement with Master's International University of Divinity (MIUD) which affords FTS students and graduates transferability and a significant discount for MIUD's courses and programs.
+Forge Theological Seminary has entered into a reciprocity agreement with Master's International University of Divinity (MIUD) which affords FTS students and graduates transferability and a significant discount for MIUD's courses and programs.
+For detailed information, contact the registrar's office.

 For further information on accreditation, see the following resources: